 Southeastern Massachusetts experienced a 4.5 percent population growth between 1990 and 2000.
-As the affordable housing market has moved further from the Boston metropolitan area, the region has become one of the fastest growing areas in the Commonwealth.
+Growth slowed between 2000 and 2010, with an overall population increase in the South Coast Region of 2.9 percent.
+Factors driving growth in the region include the desire for affordable housing outside the Boston metropolitan area.
 Many of the people relocating to the area are retaining their jobs in the Boston market and thus increase the demand for transportation services between the area and Boston, as well as within the South Coast region.
-The number of commuter trips between the South Coast region and Boston was 8,000 in 2000 and is expected to increase by 1,200 to 9,200 in 2030.4 Most of the commuter trips from the region to the Boston market are in single occupant vehicles and public transit accounts for a minor proportion of work trips in the service area.
+The number of commuter trips between the South Coast region and Boston was 8,000 in 2000 and is expected to increase by 1,200 to 9,200 in 2030.
+Most of the commuter trips from the region to the Boston market are in single occupant vehicles and public transit accounts for a minor proportion of work trips in the service area.
 MassDOT expects this trend to continue in absence of improved public transit connections between Boston and the South Coast region.

-2.2.2.7 INADEQUATE PUBLIC TRANSIT SERVICES
+2.2.2.8 Inadequate Public Transit Services

 The inadequacy of public transit service in the South Coast region is reflected in several aspects: The availability of public transit service in absolute terms and compared to other regions, especially those that have a large commutation segment to downtown Boston, and the quality of transit service as expressed in travel time and frequency of service, especially during the peak hours.
 The geographic availability of transit service to people in the region is also relevant in terms of access to employment opportunities and services, including education and healthcare.
 In addition to transit services between the South Coast region and Boston, transit services within the South Coast region are also relevant.
 An indicator of quality of transit service is the MBTA's Service Delivery Policy.
 This policy identifies minimum frequency of service levels that provides the guidelines by which the MBTA maintains accessibility to the transportation network within a reasonable waiting period.
 The minimum frequency of service standards is the minimum frequency that must be maintained in a service.
-For Commuter Rail and Commuter Bus minimum frequencies should provide three trips in a peak direction during the AM and PM peak periods.
+For Commuter Rail and

-4 CTPS January 28, 2011 Memo "South Coast Rail Work Trips to Boston"
+&lt;sup>4 CTPS January 28, 2011 Memo "South Coast Rail Work Trips to Boston", provided in Appendix 2.2-A.